Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

     compilation - accumulate lines in a buffer until isCompilableUnit is true, then pass it to the compiler.

+### `recordReplayProcessKind()`
+:   Return the kind of record/replay firefox process that is currently
+    running: the string "RecordingReplaying" if this is a recording or replaying process, the string "Middleman" if this is a middleman process, or undefined for normal firefox content or UI processes.

 [add]: #adddebuggee-global
 [source]: Debugger.Source.md
 [script]: Debugger.Script.md